temporalio/documentation/docs/cloud/index.md

 :::tip Updated UI

-Temporal Cloud is now using Temporal UI v2 as the default UI.
+Temporal Cloud is now using [Temporal Web UI v2](/concepts/what-is-the-temporal-web-ui/) as the default UI.

 :::